-Expanse is a dedicated eXtreme Science and Engineering Discovery Environment (XSEDE) cluster designed by Dell and SDSC delivering 5.16 peak petaflops, and will offer Composible Systems and Cloud Bursting
+Expanse is a dedicated Advanced Cyberinfrastructure Coordination Ecosystem: Services and Support (ACCESS) cluster designed by Dell and SDSC delivering 5.16 peak petaflops, and will offer Composable Systems and Cloud Bursting.

 Expanse is organized into 13 SDSC Scalable Compute Units (SSCUs), comprising 728 standard nodes, 54 GPU nodes and 4 large-memory nodes.
 Every Expanse node has access to a 12 PB Lustre parallel file system (provided by Aeon Computing) and a 7 PB Ceph Object Store system.
-The Expanse cluster will be managed using the Bright Computing HPC Cluster management system, and will use the SLURM workload manager for job scheduling.
+Expanse uses the Bright Computing HPC Cluster management system and the SLURM workload manager for job scheduling.

-Expanse supports the XSEDE core software stack, which includes remote login, remote computation, data movement, science workflow support, and science gateway support toolkits.
+Expanse supports the ACCESS core software stack, which includes remote login, remote computation, data movement, science workflow support, and science gateway support toolkits.

-Expanse is an NSF-funded system operated by the San Diego Supercomputer Center at UC San Diego, and is available through the XSEDE program.
+Expanse is an NSF-funded system operated by the San Diego Supercomputer Center at UC San Diego, and is available through the ACCESS program.

 System Component | Configuration |